-- To monitor developments in corporate governance of the registered investment company with a view to advising the Board on their policies, programs and procedures designed to assure compliance with legislative, regulatory and self-regulatory requirements applicable to investment company board governance. - 2.
-To make recommendations to the Board from time to time as to changes that the Committees believe to be desirable to the size of the Board or any committee thereof. - 3.
-To identify individuals believed to be qualified to become Independent Directors of the Funds, and to recommend to the Board the nominees to stand for election as directors at meetings of stockholders.
+- To monitor developments in corporate governance of the registered investment company with a view to advising the Board on their policies, programs and procedures designed to assure compliance with legislative, regulatory and self-regulatory requirements applicable to investment company board governance. - To make recommendations to the Board from time to time as to changes that the Committees believe to be desirable to the size of the Board or any committee thereof. - Independent Directors of the Funds, and to recommend to the Board the nominees to stand for election as directors at meetings of stockholders.
 In the case of a vacancy to be filled in the office of a director (including a vacancy created by an increase in the size of a Board), each Committee shall recommend to the Board an individual to fill such vacancy either through appointment by the Board or through election by stockholders.
 In nominating candidates, each Committee shall take into consideration such factors as it deems appropriate.
 The Committees may consider candidates proposed by management but is not required to do so.